Velocidex/velociraptor-docs/content/vql_reference/windows/_index.md

 Collect certificate from the system trust store.

 This plugin uses the Windows APIs to fetch the certificates.
-You migth also want to look at the `Windows.System.RootCAStore` artifact.
+You might also want to look at the `Windows.System.RootCAStore` artifact.